velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 ---

-## TupleJump as your Development Partner
+## Tuplejump as your Development Partner

 ![](tj2.png)